beakerbrowser/beaker/README.md

  - P2P sites work better offline, because they don't rely on hosts
  - P2P sites are versioned, so users can peg a version or go back in time

-It's better than a blockchain Web because:
+Beaker's better than a blockchain Web because:

  - There's no Proof-of-Work or overhead for achieving global consensus
  - Users don't need to download a large dataset to participate (the blockchain history)
  - No upfront payment is required to participate

 #### P2P Web APIs

+An example of the [Dat P2P Web API](https://beakerbrowser.com/docs/apis/dat.html):

 ```js
 var archive = await DatArchive.create({